-Why does distinguishing cold from flu matter?
+Why does knowing the difference between a cold and an allergy matter?
 “If you know what you have, you won’t take medications that you don’t need, that aren’t effective, or that might even make your symptoms worse,” says Teresa Hauguel, PhD, an expert with the National Institutes of Health on infectious diseases that affect breathing.
 One survey found that more than half of people who try to self-diagnose get it wrong, believing they have allergies when they actually have a more serious sinus infection (sinusitis).

 Getting the wrong treatment can have repercussions.
 A bad cold can morph into a bacterial infection.
 Uncontrolled allergies can run down your body, leaving you more vulnerable to illness.

-Here’s how to tell the difference between a cold and allergies, and tips to tame your symptoms, no matter which condition caused them.
+Here’s how to tell the difference between a cold and an allergy, and tips to tame your symptoms, no matter which condition caused them.

 Cold vs. Allergies